kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO read ext concat is the problem
 * TODO delete record
 * TODO ui to call config
-* TODO backup and restore of banks to network
 * TODO change size to fsize?
 * TODO do random quotes from file as example code
 * TODO ui join files ui